kdsuneraavinash/theme_provider/README.md

 so the refreshing won't be visible to the user.

 Example: Login screen may be designed so that it looks same in all screens.
-So when the theme loads, it won't be noticeable to the user.
+When the theme loads, it won't be noticeable to the user.
-Then other screens can be themed.
+Load the theme in that screen and then the other screens can be themed.

 ## Additional Widgets